Fiat Panda review - Practicality, comfort and boot space

 The rear bench does feel a bit cheap, but it slides back and forth to create either more legroom or boot space.
 The boxy shape of the Fiat Panda also means there's plenty of headroom for passengers, although you do sit quite upright in the rear.
 Four adults can squeeze into the car in reasonable comfort, but three on the back row will be an uncomfortable squash – as in any small city car.
 Rear legroom will also be an issue for taller adults.

-While the Panda’s cabin feels airy, the boot will only take 225 litres of luggage, which is 26 litres less than the Skoda Citigo can swallow.
+While the Panda’s cabin feels airy, the boot will only take 225 litres of luggage.
 You can slide the rear bench forward to create 260 litres of volume, but there’ll be hardly any legroom left for back seat passengers.
 It’s also a bit annoying to have to pay extra for that split-fold rear seat, but otherwise the Panda’s boot is reasonably practical, with a wide-opening tailgate and only a small lip to hump luggage over.

 In this review